Creating Your Own Homeschooling Rhythm

 During this process, you’ll learn that your rhythm will change, but there will be some rocks that will stay consistent.
 These are things that are always part of your family’s week, no matter the time of year and what your family finds value in.
 These can be a religious time, Sunday night game night, co op etc.

-You can alway reevaluate and write down some ideas that you would like to become prioritized in your family’s rhythm…and make a plan to incorporate them moving forward.
+You can always reevaluate and write down some ideas that you would like to become prioritized in your family’s rhythm…and make a plan to incorporate them moving forward.

 Family Rhythm Example: